axel-springer-kugawana/iwb_serenity/docs/css/bases/index.md

 # Bases

-Base include configuration and rules which are use everywhere on the project (not depending on block/container/page).
+Base, includes configuration and rules which are used everywhere on the project (not depending on block/container/page).

-It include:
+It includes:

 * [Reset](/css/bases/reset.html)
 * [Typography](/css/bases/typography.html)